The Immediate Consequences of Federal Pretrial Detention

 This paper presents evidence of the effects of pretrial detention status on criminal case outcomes in federal criminal cases.
 Unlike cash-bail regimes that are prevalent in state courts, federal courts rarely use money bail as a condition of pretrial release.
 Nonetheless, this paper documents significant effects of pretrial detention for federal criminal defendants.
-Using data spanning 71 federal district courts, I find that criminal defendants who are released pending trial earn a roughly 72 percent decrease in sentence length and a 36 percentage-point increase in the probability of receiving a sentence below the recommended federal sentencing Guidelines range.
+Using data spanning 71 federal district courts, I find that pretrial release reduces a defendant’s sentence length by around 67 percent and increases the probability that a defendant will receive a sentence below the recommended sentencing range.
 Pretrial release also reduces the probability that a defendant will receive at least the mandatory minimum sentence—when one is charged—but does not affect the probability that the defendant will face a mandatory minimum sentence.
 To address the identification problem inherent in using pretrial detention status as an explanatory variable, I exploit variation in magistrate judges’ propensities to release defendants pending trial.
 This setting allows magistrate judge leniency to serve as an instrumental variable for pretrial release.
-I also present suggestive evidence of the mechanism at work.
-It appears that pretrial release affects case outcomes in two distinct ways: most importantly, by giving defendants the opportunity to present mitigating evidence at sentencing and, secondly, by making it easier for defendants to earn a sentencing reduction by providing substantial assistance to the government.
-In contrast, this paper does not find evidence that pretrial release improves defendants’ abilities to bargain with prosecutors.
-I also find that the effects of pretrial detention status on case outcomes are heterogeneous, and most pronounced for drug offenders.
+This paper also presents suggestive evidence that pretrial release affects case outcomes through two channels: first, by giving defendants the opportunity to present mitigating evidence at sentencing and, second, by making it easier for defendants to earn a sentencing reduction by providing assistance to the government.

 Keywords: detention, bail, bond, pretrial, incarceration, sentencing, instrumental variable